SwifMetro/SwifMetro/README.md

 **Until now.**

-SwiftMetro isn't just a tool.
+SwifMetro isn't just a tool.
 It's a statement:

 *iOS developers deserve better than waiting for builds.*